awsdocs/aws-net-developer-guide/doc_source/creds-assign.md

 ## Specifying roles or temporary credentials<a name="net-dg-config-creds-assign-role"></a>

-For applications that run on Amazon EC2 instances, the most secure way to manage credentials is to use IAM roles, as described in [Granting access by using an AWS IAM role](net-dg-hosm.md)\.
+For applications that run on Amazon EC2 instances, the most secure way to manage credentials is to use IAM roles, as described in [Granting access by using an IAM role](net-dg-hosm.md)\.

 For application scenarios in which the software executable is available to users outside your organization, we recommend that you design the software to use *temporary security credentials*\.
 In addition to providing restricted access to AWS resources, these credentials have the benefit of expiring after a specified period of time\.
 For more information about temporary security credentials, see the following:
 +  [Temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/TokenBasedAuth.html)